Manisha1808/Finance/readme.md

-#  Finance Dashboard Backend API
+# 💰 Finance Dashboard (Full Stack)

-This project was built as part of a backend assignment to design a finance dashboard system with role-based access control and analytics.
+A modern full-stack finance dashboard designed to track financial records and visualize key metrics such as income, expenses, and balance.

+It combines a RESTful Flask backend with a React-based frontend, offering role-based access control, dynamic data updates, and an intuitive dashboard experience.
 ---

-##  Features
+## 🚀 Features

 ### 1. User & Role Management